Do you need breathing space from your debts?

 You can switch from a pre-payment to a direct debit, but there are some things that you need to check first.

-However, be sure to ask your supplier if they charge for the change over from a pre-pay meter to a regular one – some do and in those cases, you should ask if they’ll waive it.
+Be sure to ask your supplier if they charge for the change over from a pre-pay meter to a regular one – some do and in those cases, you should ask if they’ll waive it.
 If they won’t waive the charge, it may be worth having a look around to see whether there are any suppliers, who’ll allow you to switch for less.
 If you do find someone cheaper, consider switching to them before you move back to direct debit.
 Be savvy, it’s always worth asking whether a supplier will reduce or waive the fee to change – they want your custom at the end of the day.
 To compare tariffs, have a look at an OFCOM accredited comparison site such as Uswitch

 If you want to stick with the prepayment option, it’s still worth checking the different suppliers, as there could be a cheaper option available.